hashicorp/terraform-provider-azurerm/website/docs/r/oracledatabase_exadata_infrastructure.html.markdown

 The following arguments are supported:

-* `compute_count` - (Required) The number of compute servers for the cloud Exadata infrastructure.
+* `compute_count` - (Required) The number of compute servers for the Cloud Exadata Infrastructure.

-* `display_name` - (Required) The user-friendly name for the cloud Exadata infrastructure resource.
+* `display_name` - (Required) The user-friendly name for the Cloud Exadata Infrastructure resource.
 The name does not need to be unique.

-* `location` - (Required) The Azure Region where the Exadata Infrastructure should exist.
-Changing this forces a new Exadata Infrastructure to be created.
+* `location` - (Required) The Azure Region where the Cloud Exadata Infrastructure should exist.
+Changing this forces a new Cloud Exadata Infrastructure to be created.

-* `name` - (Required) The name which should be used for this Exadata Infrastructure.
+* `name` - (Required) The name which should be used for this Cloud Exadata Infrastructure.

-* `resource_group_name` - (Required) The name of the Resource Group where the Exadata Infrastructure should exist.
+* `resource_group_name` - (Required) The name of the Resource Group where the ODB@A Infrastructure should exist.

-* `shape` - (Required) The shape of the cloud Exadata infrastructure resource.
+* `shape` - (Required) The shape of the ODB@A infrastructure resource.

-* `storage_count` - (Required) The number of storage servers for the cloud Exadata infrastructure.
+* `storage_count` - (Required) The number of storage servers for the Cloud Exadata Infrastructure.

-* `zones` - (Required) CloudExadataInfrastructure zones.
+* `zones` - (Required) Cloud Exadata Infrastructure zones.

 ---